Media-Ed-Online/intro-web-dev-2017aut/modules/topic-09/_posts/2017-01-14-walkthough-layouts.md

 <h3 id="tut-7">Step 7: Large Content Area(s)</h3>
-First creating a big box for a large body of text, then adding typographical styling and pseudo classes to make it visually interesting.
+First creating a big box for a large body of text, then adding typographical styling and pseudo elements to make it visually interesting.

 **NOTE:** `:first-letter` is a pseudo-element, not a pseudo-class.